 This Halloween decoration is a well-made scarecrow that makes use of a prop (the bike) very successfully to draw attention to itself.
 The Scarecrow in The Wizard of Oz, who yearned so for a brain at the beginning of the movie, would be proud to know that one of his compatriots has learned how to ride a bike.
 Not surprisingly, Wizard of Oz Halloween themes are popular, given the fact that both a scarecrow and a witch play prominent parts in the movie.

 Straw is the classic material for scarecrow hats.
 If you wish to evoke a traditional mood in making your scarecrow, you can't go wrong using a straw hat.
 To make the face for this figure, eye, nose, and mouth shapes were cut out of felt and glued on (again, very conventional).
 What's not conventional about this display is the means of support provided for the scarecrow: a bicycle.Continue to 12 of 16 below.

 12 of 16

 Red-Haired Witch Scarecrow

-Witches usually appear in hats, so, witch scarecrows, too normally wear hats.
+Witches usually appear in hats, and witch scarecrows, too normally wear hats.
 But the red wig on this witch scarecrow provides a nice change of pace from the usual pointy hat.
 Red is a good choice for color when choosing a witch scarecrow wig because it shows up well from a distance; blonde hair would also work well, for the same reason.
 This, despite the fact that witches are usually portrayed as having black or brown hair.Continue to 13 of 16 below.

 13 of 16